 Want to learn how you can help us?
 The visit responsibly section of this website has lots of resources for safe and respectful outdoor adventures.
 Click these links to learn how you can help us keep BC Parks safe, clean, and peaceful:

-For information on staying safe and behaving responsibly during backcountry and wilderness adventures, see backcountry education, below.
+For information on staying safe and behaving responsibly during backcountry adventures, see backcountry education, below.

 Venturing into a more remote area inevitably comes with risks.
 These areas are also especially sensitive, both ecologically and culturally.
 Click these links to get advice for your more adventurous excursions: